 BP: And central government, obviously businesses, communities, are being asked to do what they can to contribute towards a more climate friendly environment.
 What do you think the local governments such as Wellington City Council can do?
 Has the previous council done enough in your opinion to mitigate and adapt to climate change?
 And what would you do if you were in position?

 RC: I would try and encourage people to actually not sit back and wait for the government, whether it’s local government or the central government, to actually do something for them.
 I’m trying to encourage people to do things themselves, because it’s their lives, it’s their families, everything is going to affect them.
 So I’m trying to get people to look at ways of doing things, doing their little bit.
 Now, there are lots of obvious things, like you can put in more solar panels.
-Anyone can put up a solar panel on their roof, because most houses will get a lot of sunshine, but because it’s very, very expensive, there’s not many people… The uptake of that is not particularly great.
-And so I think that… And again, because I’m trying to cut the expenditure from governments down, I’m not saying that we should be giving subsidies out for these things, but you can actually give encouragement to do things.
+Anyone can put up a solar panel on their roof, because most houses will get a lot of sunshine, but because it’s very, very expensive, there’s not many people installing these.
+The uptake of that is not particularly great.
+And so I think that something could be done to incentivize this.
+And again, because I’m trying to cut the expenditure from governments down, I’m not saying that we should be giving subsidies out for these things, but you can actually give encouragement to do things by getting reductions through quantities of scale

 One other thing I’ve just looked at in the last couple of weeks is that we have a local park, and there’s a playground, this is in Broadmeadows, there’s a playground on the corner of it.
 And there’s just a big open area for the rest of it.
 And so I talked to the council, I said, “We don’t have a dog park in Broadmeadows.
 Would it be feasible to actually put a fence there, and separate these areas into places where people can actually take their dogs, and the playground?”
 And they says, “That’ll come up in the plan, and so we’ll consult with you, and you can feel free to put in a submission.”
 And I said, “I would also like to actually negate the cost of the council doing these things,” because again, I don’t want the council to be spending more money on different things.
 So I talked to neighbors about, could we actually raise the money ourselves to do these things?
 So put up a little fence.
-And I think that it’s very feasible, and people were very open to doing it.
+And I think that it’s very feasible, and people were very open to doing it so that the cost doesn’t go out to all ratepayers.

 BP: Yeah.
 Except perhaps that for an issue as big climate change, some synchronization through policy, through regulation, may work in favor of addressing the issue, either at the local or central level, because not everyone is actually necessarily exposed to the scale of the issue.
 Yes.
 Would you agree?